 Pelican’s coolers, thanks to their thick walls and quality components, can be quite heavy.
 But to assist with this, they have a host of features.
 These include multi-option carrying methods (rotating handles and molded handles), optional wheeled configurations, and telescoping tow handles.

 And as for convenience features, there are quite a few.
 They include things such as a high-flow drain port, elevated anti-skid feet, molded cup holders and fish scale, built-in bottle opener, and more.

 When you buy a Pelican, you are buying quality.
 Pelican stands behind its products with an impressive limited lifetime warranty.
-In addition, all of their hard-sided coolers are grizzly bear proof.
+Also, all of their hard-sided coolers are grizzly bear-proof.
 So if a grizzly bear can handle them, so can you!

 Visual Appeal –

-We absolutely love the styling of these ice chests.
+We love the styling of these ice chests.
 In a world where it can be hard to differentiate one premium cooler from the next, Pelican’s unique aesthetics have managed to stand up to the test of time and continue to be eye-catching.
 This is thanks to the aggressive vertical ridges on the coolers combined with the huge latches and steel bottle opener.
-It really comes together nicely.
+It comes together nicely.

 As for colors, the options will vary depending on which size you go with.
 And in some sizes, we do wish that there were a few more color choices.
-But the colors that are available look great.
-Plus there are plenty of customization options for people who want to really stand out.
+But the available colors look great.
+Plus there are plenty of customization options for people who want to stand out.

 Pelican Coolers aren’t cheap.
 You are getting a quality product made with premium components and loads of features.
 And the ice life isn’t shabby, either.
-Constructing something like this cost a lot more in manufacturing costs and this is reflected in the sticker price.
+Constructing something like this costs a lot more in manufacturing costs and this is reflected in the sticker price.
 But for those with the budget that allows for it, you will get to enjoy a cooler that could almost be considered a long-term investment.